 Department Prof. Dr. Jos Lelieveld

 Our research focuses on photo-oxidation mechanisms, which play a central role in the self-cleaning capacity of the atmosphere.
-We develop highly sensitive instrumentation to measure trace gases, including reactive radicals that occur in minute amounts, to uncover the photochemical reaction chains.
-We have specialized in the construction of instrumentation for application on aircraft.
-Laser-optical, mass spectrometric and gas chromatographic techniques, for example, are used to determine the key breakdown products of hydrocarbons.
+We develop highly sensitive instrumentation to measure trace gases, including reactive radicals that occur in minute amounts in ambient air, to uncover the photochemical reaction chains.
+We have specialized in the construction of new instrumentation for application on aircraft.
+Fast laser-optical, mass spectrometric and relatively fast gas chromatographic techniques, for example, are used to determine the key oxidants and breakdown products of hydrocarbons.
 Our studies include laboratory investigations, field measurements on aircraft and ships, and the use of satellite observations.
-We also develop computer models to simulate the interactions of chemical and meteorological processes, and investigate the influences of atmospheric composition changes on climate.
+We also develop computer models to simulate the interactions of chemical and meteorological processes, and investigate the impact of atmospheric composition changes on climate and planetary health in the Anthropocene.

 One focus is biogeochemical processes in the polar oceans and their role in regulating atmospheric CO2 concentration between ice ages and warmer periods.
 To quantify the mechanisms and causes of such major changes in the environmental conditions of the Earth, we use diverse geochemical methods, including light stable isotopes of foraminifera and organic matter, biomarkers, trace metals, and high-resolution non-destructive analytical techniques such as scanning XRF.
 We pursue diverse archives, including sediments from the open ocean, isolated marine basins, freshwater lakes, and speleothems.